 - Basketball Tournaments: Allow students and teachers to form teams to challenge each other until the last team is left standing.

-Performance-Based Events & Challenges
+Performance-Based Events and Challenges

 These events bring the school community together to enjoy themselves while raising money.
 Be sure to add refreshments and raffle ticket sales to boost revenues.

-- Local Business Night: Support a local business and host a certain night out at the establishment in exchange for donating a certain amount of the proceeds to the middle school or high school student council fundraiser.
+- Local Business Night: Support a local business and host a night out at the establishment in exchange for donating a certain amount of the proceeds to the middle school or high school student council fundraiser.